draeder/good-tracker-servers/README.md

 ## :construction: This is a work in progress . . .

 # tracker-servers
-Tests, then returns an array of working tracker servers (HTTP, HTTPS, WS, WSS) from [trackerslist](https://github.com/ngosang/trackerslist), then optionally adds them to a specified DNS TXT record for a domain hosted by cloudlfare.
+Tests, then emits an array of working tracker servers (HTTP, HTTPS, WS, WSS) from [trackerslist](https://github.com/ngosang/trackerslist).

+Optionally adds the array of working tracker servers to a specified DNS TXT record for a domain hosted by Cloudlfare.
+Since Cloudflare will not proxy signalling servers, TXT records are a great way to still make them available through DNS to clients.

 After the initial test, tracker-servers will periodically re-test the list of known-good tracker servers based on the interval specified in `opts`.

+## How tracker testing works
+- Retrieves all HTTP, HTTPS, WS, and WSS trackers from [trackerslist](https://github.com/ngosang/trackerslist), and any trackers passed in via `check` in the `opts` object.
+- Pings the host address of each tracker and removes dead hosts
+- Attempts to send a fake torrent upload, followed by a fake torrent download to each tracker.
+If either upload or download fails, the tracker is added to the `ignored` array and emitted
+- Finally, Successful trackers are added to the `trackers` array and emitted

 # Install
 ```